All $2$-transitive groups have the EKR-module property: Non-canonical Cocliques that are cosets of subgroups

 where $A\in\GL_3(2)$ and $v\in \mathbb{F}_2^3$.

 Consider the elements

 of orders $2$, $2$ and $7$ respectively.

+It is well known and easy to show by direct calculation that $H^1(H,N)\cong\mathbb{F}_{2}$.
 The standard complement $H$ is generated by the elements $a$ and $s$, while $au$ and $s$ generate a nonstandard complement.
 If $au$ were $G$-conjugate to any element of $H$, it would be conjugate under $N$ to some element of $H$, as $G=NH$, and that element would have to have the same image as $an$ in $G/N$.
 Thus $au$ would be conjugate to $a$.
 However they are not conjugate in $G$, as $a-1$ and $au-1$ have different ranks.
-So there are no subgroups that are also non-canonical coclique.
+So there are no subgroups that are also nonstandard cocliques.
 This particular group can be shown directly to have the strict-EKR property using the method described in~\cite{MR3415003}. \end{example}